TerentevVSs/Object_Detection/README.md

 To start this site you should clone this repository, instal missing libraries, start "main.py" and open the site in browser.
-We provide 3 different models for ru->en and en->ru translation.